-Depression and anxiety during or after pregnancy can cause underweight births, bonding problems between mother and baby, and later, may even affect a child’s IQ, language or psychological development, said Dr. Nancy Byatt, a psychiatrist and Massachusetts medical director of the Massachusetts Child Psychiatry Access Program for Moms, which provides training, psychiatric consultation, care coordination, and other support to clinicians who are serving pregnant and postpartum women and their children up to one year after delivery.
+Depression and anxiety during or after pregnancy can cause underweight births, bonding problems between parent and baby, and later, may even affect a child’s IQ, language or psychological development, said Dr. Nancy Byatt, a psychiatrist and Massachusetts medical director of the Massachusetts Child Psychiatry Access Program for Moms, which provides training, psychiatric consultation, care coordination, and other support to clinicians who are serving pregnant and postpartum parents and their children up to one year after delivery.

 “The best thing a mom can do for herself and her baby is get the help she needs,”

 An episode of postpartum depression also can increase the risk for another episode with subsequent pregnancies, so support and planning for treatment are key, postpartum clinicians say.

 Parentscan find help through hospital-based organizations such The Center for Women’s Mental Health at Massachusetts General Hospitalwhich provides evaluation and treatment of psychiatric disorders associated with reproductive functions.
 Other organizations, like The Center for Perinatal Wellness and PostPartum Support International, can also provide guidance.

 Education is key, says Harris, the founder of The Center for Perinatal Wellness who survived her own bouts with postpartum depression.

 “We need to educate new parents-to-be by incorporating this into birth education.
 We need to educate all care providers, not just OB/GYNs and midwives.
 We need to address this with general practitioners, pediatricians and maybe take it a step further with intervention workers,” she said.